Fall Protection For Metal Roofing Systems Panels

 Fall Protection For Tee Panel Roofs

-Many Tee Panel installations involve curved or radiused roof sections.
-Before installing any fall protection anchorage on a curved Tee Panel roof, a trained safety professional should inspect the roof in person and determine the appropriate protection strategy.
-The recommendations below apply only to straight-panel installations, not to curved or radiused conditions.
+Before installing any fall protection anchorage on a curved or radiused MRS Tee Panel roof, a trained safety professional must inspect the roof in person.

 Roof Anchor Panel Compatibility For 22 Gauge Metal Roofing Systems (MRS)